ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 federation is genuinely difficult, and we have asked board members to date to take this on with little to no support on how best to proceed.
-Most studies recommend board training that emphasizes the challenges and possibilities of a federated system.
+Most studies recommend board training that emphasizes the challenges and possibilities of a federated system, and how governance activities and other board decisions can support the work of the federation as a whole.
+In our federation this would complement, but still require, greater clarity of the role and the mandate of the central office.

 **Proposal: The central office and regional Boards should regularly meet to ensure alignment of governance.**